This commodity guide focuses on coal as a commodity and energy source.

-Why is Coal Valuable?
+What Makes Coal Valuable?

 Coal is a fossil fuel formed from dead plant matter trapped between rock deposits.

-Over a period of millions of years, biological and geological processes turn this material into peat and then through further metamorphosis into lignite, sub-bituminous coal and finally anthracite coal.
+Over a period of millions of years, biological and geological processes turn this material into peat and then through further metamorphosis into lignite, sub-bituminous coal, and finally anthracite coal.

 During the Industrial Revolution, its use proliferated as energy needs expanded.
-Today coal generates 41% of the global supply of electricity and plays a key role in several other industries.
+Today, coal still generates a significant chunk of global energy supply and plays a key role in several industries.

 How is Coal Mined?